truth table: Binary Operations 1

 not first_input and second_inputreturns True only if

-first_inputis False andsecond_inputis Trueis the opposite (Logical Negation) of Converse Implication which returns False if
+first_inputis False andsecond_inputis Trueis the Logical Negation (NOT) of Converse Implication which returns False if

 first_inputis False andsecond_inputis True